yushundong/yushundong.github.io/_pages/about.md

 <div style="border:1px solid #ccc; padding:10px; height:400px; overflow:auto; background-color:#f9f9f9">
 {{"
+* **July 2025**: Received an NSF Award to study wildfire management in hurricane prone regions.
 * **Aug.
 2025**: One paper accepted by SIGSPATIAL 2025.
 * **Aug.
 2025**: One paper accepted by DMLR 2025.
 * **July 2025**: Received an NSF Award to study secure and reliable Machine Learning as a service (MLaaS).